DNNs, Dataset Statistics, and Correlation Functions: Implementing the Correlation Function Methodology

-Figure~\ref{3-point-plots} displays the $3$-point correlations for each class of numerals with the shift from pixel $x_{i,j}$, set to ${\bf k} = (4,8)$.
-These, and other plots implementing the same formula (with different shift pixels ${\bf k}$), provide evidence that higher order correlation functions of the kind discussed briefly in section~\ref{cf_method}, are sufficient for distinguishing distinct classes of numerals in the MNIST dataset.
-It is reasonable, we believe, to expect similar results from the other datasets mentioned listed in section~\ref{dataset}.
-However, the second question remains: Can one show that, as a matter of fact, image recognitions DNNs \textit{are indeed} finding such higher order correlations.
+Figures~\ref{2-point-plots} and \ref{3-point-plots} provide evidence that determining $N$-point correlation functions for $N>2$, does allow for discriminating between different classes in (the MNIST) dataset.
+However, the second question (ii) remains: Can one show that, as a matter of fact, in image recognition (and other tasks) DNNs \textit{are indeed} finding such higher order correlations.
 How are these correlation functions being realized?
 The next section provides some evidence that, in fact, DNNs are finding such correlations and offers a suggestion of how (at least theoretically) they are able to do so.